Court precedents in Japan have reinforced that work rules lack legal power if they are not easily accessible and known to employees.

-Hifumi Okunuki teaches constitutional and labor law at Daito Bunka University and Jissen Women’s University, among others.
-She also serves as paralegal for Zenkoku Ippan Tokyo General Union.
-On the third Tuesday of each month, she looks at a famous case in Japan’s legal history to illustrate an important principle in labor law.
+Hifumi Okunuki teaches at Sagami Women’s University and serves as the executive president of Tozen Union (Zenkoku Ippan Tokyo General Union).
+She can be reached at firstname.lastname@example.org.
+On the second Thursday of the month, Hifumi looks at cases in Japan’s legal history to illustrate important principles in labor law.

 For Hifumi Okunuki's latest contributions to The Japan Times, see below:

 New law caps overtime at unhealthy levels and sets up a system that will legitimize the principle of working for nothing.

 Listening to the excuses being given for discrimination today, it's almost as if 1985's Equal Opportunity Act never happened.

 The country's courts are drawing a line in the sand over discrimination against LGBT people, even as far-right LDP lawmaker Mio Sugita slams support for 'unproductive' members of society.

 June 1, 2018, saw two verdicts from two similar cases handed down by the Supreme Court, both based on the 2012 amendment to the Labor Contract Law.